dlab-berkeley/python-berkeley/index.md

 list](mailto:py4science@lists.berkeley.edu), or visit, call, or email us at the [D-Lab](http://dlab.berkeley.edu)!

-## The Community
+## Join The Community!

-We are still working out the details of how we'll structure our community.
-For now, check out the [Python Workers' Party](#) announcement for the immediate future.
+We keep track of our *weekly Friday 4-6pm meetings* on our [events page](/events).

-Upcoming events, and links to our mailing list and calendar are always available in the side bar at the right.
+Upcoming events, and links to our mailing list and calendar are always available in the side bar at the right (or above on mobile/narrow browsers).
 All are welcome!
 Sometimes there are better resources (like [Stack Overflow](http://stackoverflow.com), or even just Google), but the Berkeley Python community is always happy to get you moving in the right direction.

+Check out the [Python Workers' Party](events/2014/01/24/python-workers-party-rally.html) announcement for the current history of the Berkeley Python community, including our zany/revolutionary python party graphic!